stefanodesaraca/Web-Scraping-and-Sentiment-Analysis-with-VADER-and-roBERTa/README.md

-# Trustpilot Reviews Using VADER and CardiffNLP's roBERTa
+# Trustpilot Reviews Web Scraping and Sentiment Analysis Using VADER and CardiffNLP's roBERTa

 ## **📚 Introduction:**